 The PRI is determined using data from fixed-site surveys and on-board observations and is averaged, weighting regions by their past commercial catch.
-The calculated PRI is then compared against the PRI threshold level, calculated from a reference period 2005-2014.
+The calculated PRI is then compared against the PRI threshold level, calculated as the 40th percentile of a normal distribution fitted to the PRI during a reference period of 2008 to 2022.

-This report summarises the fishing activity and stock status of each zone for the 2021/22 season and provides the outputs from the southern rock lobster stock assessment model, including estimated egg production and available biomass.
+This report summarises the fishing activity and stock status of each zone for the 2022/23 season and provides the outputs from the southern rock lobster stock assessment model for the Western Zone including estimated egg production and available biomass.